Same tools, same blind spots

 }#3 API routes without rate limiting

-Almost every AI-generated API route we see has zero rate limiting.
+AI-generated API routes almost never include rate limiting.
 Contact forms, signup endpoints, webhook receivers, AI chat completions (those are expensive).
 All accepting unlimited requests from anyone.
 The scariest version of this is when someone uses an AI tool to build a wrapper around OpenAI or Anthropic's API.
 The AI generates a clean Next.js route that proxies the request, but it never adds rate limiting.
 Anybody who finds the endpoint can burn through the developer's API credits in minutes.

 // app/api/chat/route.ts